Hump Ridge Track: Stump the Hump

 The Stump the Hump is an annual event where participants attempt to complete the entire track in under 24 hours. that traverses the Hump Ridge track in the standard anti-clockwise direction.
 It was started in 2011 and walkers start early at midnight on a Friday in February with lights to guide their way.
 It is expected most walkers will finish the track in less than 24 hours.
 Any money raised goes to track maintenance.

+It has not been hosted for a number of years.

 Flora and fauna

-Near the coast are dense forests of rimu, miro, Hall's totara and rata.
+Near the coast are dense forests of rimu, miro, Hall's tōtara and rātā.
 The lower terraces are mainly podocarp and silver beech, while the higher terraces are dominated by yellow-silver pine.
-Birds that can be seen include the kaka, kea, yellow-crowned parakeet, South Island robin, fantail, bellbird, grey warbler and South Island tomtit.
+Birds that can be seen include the kākā, kea, yellow-crowned parakeet, South Island robin, fantail, bellbird, grey warbler and South Island tomtit.
 Hector's dolphins are often seen around Port Craig and occasionally people are able to swim with them.